seznam/pyoo/README.rst

     >>> chart = sheet.charts.create('My Chart', sheet[5:10, 0:5], sheet[:4,:3])

-The first argument is a chart name, the second argument specifies chart position a the third one contains address of source data (it can be also a list or tuple).
+The first argument is a chart name, the second argument specifies chart position and the third one contains address of source data (it can be also a list or tuple).
 If optional ``row_header`` or ``col_header`` keyword arguments are set to ``True`` then labels will be read from first row or column.

 Existing charts can be accessed either by an index or a name: ::